Rusudan Petviashvili

-Rusudan Petviashvili (რუსუდან ფეტვიაშვილი; (born 25 January 1968), Tbilisi, Georgia) – Georgian artist, graphic artist.
-Creates paintings using unique technique: total image is performed in one-touch.

-Petviashvili's works and lives in Tbilisi, few months a year she works in Berlin, Geneva and Paris where she has a studio.
+Rusudan Petviashvili (რუსუდან ფეტვიაშვილი; (born 25 January 1968), Tbilisi, Georgia) is a Georgian graphic artist.
+She creates paintings using a unique technique: the total image is performed in one-touch.
+Petviashvili's works and lives in Tbilisi, but there are few months a year where she works in Berlin, Geneva and Paris where she has a studio.

 Childhood and family

 Rusudan Petviashvili was born in Tbilisi, 25th of January, 1968, in family of artists.
-Her father — a sculptor artist, mother — a poet and dramaturgist.
+Her father was a sculptor artist, her mother was a poet and dramaturgist.

-The talent of the artist appeared in early childhood.
+She was a talented artist even in early childhood.
 Petviashvili began painting when she was one and a half years old.
-Rusudan's parents tried to keep the identity of her talent, did not put it down, did not try to fit the personality of the girl in any frames.
+Petviashvili's parents tried to keep the identity of her talent, did not put it down, did not try to fit the personality of the girl in any frames.
 As a child, Rusudan could take charcoal or pencil and begin to draw directly on the walls of the apartment.

-Rusudan's ancestors by the paternal side were physicists.
+Rusudan's ancestors on the paternal side were physicists.
 The grandmother of the artist led the department of the Institute of Geophysics of the Academy of Sciences of the Georgian SSR, she is one of the founders of the Georgian National Astrophysical Observatory.
 Uncle of the artist Vladimir Petviashvili is a famous physicist, co-author of the Kadomtsev–Petviashvili equation, winner of the Kurchatov award.

 On the maternal side, seventeen generations of Rusudan Petviashvili’s family were spiritual leaders (priests).

 Rusudan is the eldest of five children in the family.
 Her two sisters and two brothers also connect their lives with art: Mariam is an artist working with wool; Salome graduated from the Tbilisi State Academy of Arts as fashion designer; George has been organizing Rusudan's exhibitions; Demetrius, like his father, is the sculptor artist.

 In 1990, Rusudan married Teimuraz Badriashvili, the head of the Tbilisi State Puppet Theatre.

 Early solo exhibitions

-First solo exhibition was held in Tbilisi, when the artist was six years old.
+Her first solo exhibition was held in Tbilisi, when the artist was six years old.
 The show presented around 100 artworks created in a unique technique: drawing performed without detaching from the sheet, in one-touch.
 In 1977 and 1981, two solo exhibitions of the artist took a place in Moscow.
-At the age of 14 Rusudan has presented her artworks in various cities of France, including Paris.
+At the age of 14, Rusudan had presented her artworks in various cities of France, including Paris.

 Meeting with Margaret Thatcher

-In March 1987, Margaret Thatcher's had an official visit to the USSR for the first time within 12 years.
+In March 1987, Margaret Thatcher had an official visit to the USSR for the first time within 12 years.
 The head of the British government expressed a desire to see other cities of the Union apart from Moscow, having chosen Tbilisi.
-In Georgia the politician visited the National Museum of Art, held negotiations with the government, took a walk through the old town and met Rusudan Petviashvili, who presented to Thatcher one of her artworks.
+In Georgia, the politician visited the National Museum of Art, held negotiations with the government, took a walk through the old town and met Rusudan Petviashvili, who presented to Thatcher one of her artworks.